The Average Electrician Salary for 2020

 The amount electricians get paid by electrical contractors varies by region, below is a list of all of the regions across the UK and their average electrician salary, in relation to the national average.

-The only anomaly within this data is Scotland, which shows an above average electrician salary and shows a strong demand for the trade.
+The only anomaly within this data is Scotland, which shows an above average electrician salary and shows a strong demand for the trade, all the while closely competing for the top regional salary spot.

 Want to become an Electrician?